-Water is an additional risk during production operations.
-Further hydrology work is planned before project completion, from which the hydrology dynamics will become clearer.
+Water availability and dewatering of mine, during production operations are the key concerns Further hydrology work is planned before project completion, from which the hydrology dynamics will become clearer.
 The mine will require dewatering, and water is required for the power plant process.
 Whilst the mine water production is expected to meet the power plant needs, the amount of dewatering needed and any imbalance in the water production and utilisation may cause additional cost pressures.

-- As with Project Completion Risk: - the intention is for both the mine and the power plant to be operated by leading contractors; - the Company will take out the normal suite of insurance policies; - to the extent that operational issues give rise to cost increases, these should also be recoverable through the coal and electricity pricing mechanisms; and - The company will ask the government to meet its obligations if more water is required.
+As with Project Completion Risk:

+- the intention is for both the mine and the power plant to be operated by leading contractors; - the Company will take out the normal suite of insurance policies; - to the extent that operational issues give rise to cost increases, these should also be recoverable through the coal and electricity pricing mechanisms; and - The government will provide a guarantee for water supply before the commencement of the project.